Two-fluid modeling of heat transfer in flows of dense suspensions: Background and problem statement

 Early work by \citet{Sohn1981MicroconvectiveExperiment} demonstrated that shearing suspensions induces particle motion in the mixture, which leads to convection that enhances thermal transport. \citet{Shin2000ThermalFields} showed that the suspension's homogenized thermal conductivity increases with the shear rate, though their experiments appear to be in an inertial flow regime.
 More recently, \citet{Metzger2013HeatDiffusion} performed a heat-pulse experiment, in which they heated the inner cylinder of a Couette cell until steady state was achieved, and then let it cool while observing the temperature decay with and without shearing of the suspension in the gap (via rotation of one cylinder of the cell).
 A faster temperature decay was observed when the suspension was sheared, suggesting a shear-induced improvement of thermal transport. \citet{Metzger2013HeatDiffusion} developed a closure relation for the effective (homogenized) thermal diffusivity of the suspension as a function of particle volume fraction $\phi$ and the thermal P\'eclet number $Pe_\mathrm{th}$, by drawing upon functional forms motivated in earlier work on shear-enhanced diffusion \cite{Zydney1988AugmentedSuspension,Wang2009HydrodynamicSpheres}.

 A limited number of computational studies have addressed the interplay between shear- and thermal-driven particle migration in suspensions.
-Most recently, \citet{Wu2017HeatCylinders} and \citet{Dbouk2018HeatSimulation} modified the DFM and SBM, respectively, to account for thermal transport in dense suspension flows. \citet{Wu2017HeatCylinders} then employed their DFM to compute show a discernible effect of a temperature gradient across a Couette cell's gap (both concentric and eccentric) on the radial particle distribution profile.
+Most recently, \citet{Wu2017HeatCylinders} and \citet{Dbouk2018HeatSimulation} modified the DFM and SBM, respectively, to account for thermal transport in dense suspension flows. \citet{Wu2017HeatCylinders} then employed their DFM to show a discernible effect of a temperature gradient across a Couette cell's gap (both concentric and eccentric) on the radial particle distribution profile.
 In a similar vein, \citet{Kang2021OnsetSuspensions} performed a computational DFM study of the onset of thermal convection in suspensions. \citet{Dbouk2018HeatSimulation}, on the other hand, incorporated a conjugate heat transfer model and the closure relation of \citet{Metzger2013HeatDiffusion} into the SBM.
 He quantified the enhancement of thermal performance due to a suspension, compared to a clear liquid, for forced convection through a rectangular channel.
 On this basis, \citet{Dbouk2019AParticles} suggested exploiting particle migration effects to improve heat transfer in applications related to CPU cooling.
+Recently, this model has been applied to buoyancy-driven flows in immersed granular beds \citep{Dbouk2021ModelingBeds}.
+In our work, gravity plays a minor role since we focus on shear-driven flows.

 While these recent works begin to demonstrate the importance of the coupled particle migration and thermal transport, DFMs and the typical form of the SBM do not capture the inter-phase heat transfer between the particle phase and the fluid phase, since they employ a single thermal transport equation, based on effective properties, for the mixture.
 Specifically, the prior computational models are based on the assumption of thermal equilibrium between the two phases, which we relax in the present work.